-Today, I picked up both the Morinaga Hi-Chew Premium Grape and regular Hi-Chew Grape Flavor for this blog article, for I wanted to compare them for people who are curious about the new line.
+Today, I picked up Morinaga Hi-Chew Premium Grape and regular Hi-Chew Grape flavors for this blog article, for I wanted to compare them for people curious about the new line.

-The regular Hi-Chew Grape has a two-layer structure and the purple candy exterior contains grape puree.
-This taffy is firm, chewy, and sticky, and is rich in the flavor of grape with moderate sweetness.
+The regular Hi-Chew has a two-layer structure, and the purple exterior contains grape puree.

 Hi-Chew Premium Grape

-Meanwhile, the taffy candy of Hi-Chew Premium Grape has a thin layer of fragrant coating.
-The grape candy inside is full of the delicious flavor of Cabernet Sauvignon, a representative grape cultivar for red wine.
+On the other hand, the Hi-Chew Premium Grape has a thin fragrant layer of coating, whose inside is full of the delicious flavor of Cabernet Sauvignon, a representative grape variety for red wine.

-This premium treat is soft, neither that chewy nor too sticky compared to the regular Hi-Chew.
-Overall, I think that thanks to the taste of the grape Cabernet Sauvignon this one has a closer flavor to the actual grape.
+This premium candy is soft but not so chewy/sticky compared to the regular Hi-Chew.
+Thanks to Cabernet Sauvignon, this one has a closer flavor to actual grape and tastes authentic.

 Next, let’s check the ingredients.
-According to the list pictured above, the regular Hi-Chew Grape taffy mainly consists of starch syrup, sugar, vegetable fat and oil, gelatin, concentrated grape juice, mixed jam (including apple), and grape puree.
+Based on the list pictured above, the regular Hi-Chew Grape mainly consists of starch syrup, sugar, vegetable oil/fat, gelatin, concentrated grape juice, mixed jam (including apple), and grape puree.

-Lastly, as for the price and where to buy, the regular Hi-Chew Grape’s suggested retail price is 100 yen (about 1 USD), while that of Hi-Chew Premium Grape is 120 yen (about 1.2 USD).
+Last, as for the price and where to buy, the regular Hi-Chew Grape’s suggested retail price is 100 yen, while that of the Hi-Chew Premium is 120 yen.

 Both the Hi-Chews have gained deep-rooted popularity in Japan and are available at supermarkets and convenience stores around the country.